 Kristine Glauber, myRESEARCHnavigators, Team Science

-Kristine coordinates programming for a number of groups in the Duke Office of Research Initiatives, including Research Navigators, and Researcher Consultation & Onboarding, as well as the Mobile App Gateway.
-She'll also help develop and implement programs related to Team Science.
+Kristine coordinates programming for a number of groups in the Duke Office of Research Initiatives, including Research Navigators, and Researcher Consultation & Onboarding.
+However, she dedicates most of her effort to developing and launching programs related to Team Science within the Clinical & Translational Science Institute.
 Kristine’s background consists of formal training in developmental biology and professional experiences in education, community health, program coordination, marketing, and communications.
 Through these diverse experiences, she has developed a passion for identifying creative and engaging tools to facilitate and promote scientific research and innovation.
 Kristine holds a B.S. in Biological Sciences from Virginia Tech and a Ph.D. in Biochemistry from University of California, Irvine.

 Jamie Wylie, Program Director, myRESEARCHpath